-Jewelry acquires a patina over time, but a few simple steps can help preserve its brilliance and ensure it lasts for years to come.
-Here are our tips for caring for your jewelry, depending on its material.
+Jewellery acquires a patina over time, but a few simple steps can preserve its sparkle and allow you to wear it for a long time.
+Here are our tips for caring for your jewellery according to its material.

 Care

-A few principles apply to all jewelry, regardless of the material.
+A few principles apply to all jewellery, regardless of its material.

-Perfumes, creams, hairsprays, and cosmetics are jewelry's primary enemies.
-Put your jewelry on last, after you've finished getting ready and applying makeup, and take it off first in the evening.
+Perfumes, creams, hairsprays, and cosmetics are jewellery's worst enemies.
+Put your jewellery on last, after you've finished getting ready and applying your makeup, and take it off first thing in the evening.

-Avoid wearing your jewelry in the shower, in the sea, at the pool, or in a bath.
-Water, salt, and especially chlorine accelerate wear, tarnish metals, and can alter certain stones.
+Avoid wearing your jewellery in the shower, the sea, the pool, or the bath.
+Soaps, salt, and especially chlorine accelerate wear, tarnish metals, and can alter some stones.

-Store each piece separately, away from air and humidity — ideally in a pouch or its original box.
-Jewelry that rubs against each other will scratch, and humidity promotes oxidation.
+Store each piece separately, away from air and humidity—ideally in a pouch or its original box.
+Jewellery that rubs against each other scratches, and humidity promotes oxidation.

 Remove during physical activity

-Remove your jewelry for sports, housework, gardening, or any manual labor.
-Impacts, perspiration, and household products can damage them.
+Remove your jewellery for sports, cleaning, gardening, or any manual work.
+Impacts, perspiration, and household products can damage it.

 Care